 Millennials, the word is out that you love Denver.
 It makes sense.
-Like you, the city is youthful, eco-conscious and has its pulse on technology.
+Like you, the city is youthful, eco-conscious, and has its pulse on technology.

-According to a new survey by Abodo, an apartment search website, millennials ranked Denver as No. 8 on their list of “perfect cities.”
-Denver ranked higher than San Diego and Boston on the Top 10 list, but lagged behind big metropolises like New York City, San Francisco, and Chicago.
+According to a survey by Abodo, an apartment search website, millennials ranked Denver as number eight on their list of “perfect cities.”
+Denver ranked higher than San Diego and Boston on the Top 10 list but lagged behind big metropolises like New York City, San Francisco, and Chicago.
 (Los Angeles, Austin, Seattle, and Portland, also landed on the Top 10 list).

-Defined, millennials, also known as Generation Y, were born in the years ranging from the early 1980’s to around 2000, with no precise dates nailing down this generation whose members are known for their love of technology, adventure, and collaboration.
+Defined, millennials, also known as Generation Y, were born in the years ranging from the early 1980s to around 2000, with no precise dates nailing down this generation whose members are known for their love of technology, adventure, and collaboration.

 Whether you’re looking to relocate to Denver or just want to come for a vacation, we’ve taken the top qualities millennials say they want in a city, according to the survey, and are sharing what Denver has to offer.

 A Thriving Job Market

 The #1 quality millennials want in a city is a friendly job market.
 Denver scored #12 on a 2016 study by WalletHub that revealed the best cities for finding a job.
 (Denver ranked 34 in 2020.)

 Millennials, turn your attention to the River North (or RiNo) neighborhood, where co-working spaces are a boon to the local economy.
 The neighborhood has turned dilapidated old factory buildings into hip new co-working spaces.
 The Taxi complex, an old Yellow Cab depot, for example, is a mix-use development with residences, retail, and companies—everything that ranges from realtors to artists to architects.